Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Deterministic evolution and ancestral structures

 We only take interest in the long-term asymptotic behaviour of the profile $(g_n)$ defined by \eqref{eq: deterministicDynamic}.
 We say that a function $g$ is a traveling wave for the dynamic \eqref{eq: deterministicDynamic} with speed $v$ if, assuming that $g_0 = g$, we have

-In other words, the dynamic has the effect of shifting the genotypic profile by $v$, where $v$ is interpreted as the speed of evolution in the natural scale of the system ($\log(N)$ for $\alpha=1$; $\sqrt{\log(N)}$ for $\alpha=2$ as in the numerical simulations of Fig.~\ref{fig:4pannelsvne}).
-Examples of such traveling wave solutions, and convergence to those, are depicted in Fig.~\ref{fig:4pannelsprofiles}.
+In other words, the dynamic has the effect of shifting the genotypic profile by $v$, where $v$ is interpreted as the speed of evolution in the natural scale of the system ($\log(N)$ for $\alpha=1$, as in the numerical simulations of Fig.~\ref{fig:2pannelsvne}; and $\sqrt{\log(N)}$ for $\alpha=2$ as in Fig.~\ref{fig:2pannelsvne_Gaussian} in SM).
+Examples of such traveling wave solutions, and convergence to those, are depicted in Fig.~\ref{fig:4pannelsprofiles} (bottom and top right).

 In SM, we show the existence and uniqueness of a traveling wave solution under minimal assumptions (Theorem~\ref{thm:main}).
 The crucial part of this result is the existence of a transition segregating the parameter space $(\mu, \gamma)$ into two sub-regions delimited by an explicit curve